United Bermuda Party: Opposition and disbanding, 1998–2011

-Revival, 2011-2012
+Revival attempt, 2011–2012

 In November 2011, the two remaining UBP MPs, Kim Swan and Charlie Swan, announced their intention to revive the UBP and to have it contest the next Bermudian election.
 The party's website was updated and election posters prepared.
 The two MPs were the only two announced candidates for the party.
 A March 2012 poll reported that the revived party had about 1% of voter support.
 When an election was called for 17 December 2012, Kim and Charlie Swan announced they would run as independent candidates, effectively ending the revival attempt.
+Neither won their seats.

 Leaders of the United Bermuda Party

 Platform

 The United Bermuda Party's stated core objectives were: